-NOTE REGARDING OUR CORPORATE REORGANIZATION
+NOTE REGARDING OUR CORPORATE REORGANIZATIONS

-On December 19, 2011, pursuant to the terms of a corporate reorganization completed prior to the closing of the Company's initial public offering, the Company merged with Laredo Petroleum, LLC ("Laredo LLC"), with the Company being the surviving entity.
-All of Laredo LLC's outstanding preferred equity units were exchanged for shares of the Company's common stock in accordance with the limited liability company agreement of Laredo LLC ("LLC Agreement").
-In addition, under the LLC Agreement and the restricted unit agreements, certain series of Laredo LLC's incentive equity units were exchanged into the Company's common stock.
+On December 19, 2011, pursuant to the terms of a corporate reorganization completed prior to the closing of the initial public offering of Laredo Petroleum Holdings, Inc. ("Holdings"), Holdings merged with Laredo Petroleum, LLC ("Laredo LLC"), with Holdings being the surviving entity.
+All of Laredo LLC's outstanding preferred equity units were exchanged for shares of Holdings' common stock in accordance with the limited liability company agreement of Laredo LLC ("LLC Agreement").
+In addition, under the LLC Agreement and the restricted unit agreements, certain series of Laredo LLC's incentive equity units were exchanged into Holdings' common stock.
 To the extent any of such incentive units were subject to vesting requirements, the common stock issued in exchange therefor is also subject to such requirements.

-We refer to (i) the merger of the Company and Laredo LLC, (ii) the exchange of all of the outstanding preferred equity units and certain series of incentive equity units of Laredo LLC for shares of the Company's common stock in accordance with the LLC Agreement and (iii) the consummation of the other related transactions collectively as our "corporate reorganization."
+We refer to (i) the merger of Holdings and Laredo LLC, (ii) the exchange of all of the outstanding preferred equity units and certain series of incentive equity units of Laredo LLC for shares of Holdings' common stock in accordance with the LLC Agreement and (iii) the consummation of the other related transactions collectively as our "corporate reorganization."